trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

   MyVar_OPT0="TRUE"
   MyVar_OPT1="FALSE"

+This is confusing behavior so users would be smart not to mix option arguments inside of list arguments.

-If ``PARSE_ARGUMENTS_DUMP_OUTPUT_ENABLED``is set to ``TRUE``, then a bunch of detailed debug info will be printed.
-This should only lbe used in the most desparate of debug situations because it will print a *lot* of output!
+If ``PARSE_ARGUMENTS_DUMP_OUTPUT_ENABLED`` is set to ``TRUE``, then a bunch of detailed debug info will be printed.
+This should only be used in the most desperate of debug situations because it will print a *lot* of output!

 **PERFORMANCE:** This function will scale as::

   O( (len(<argNamesList>) * len(<optionNamesList>)) * len(<inputArgsList>) )

-Therefore, this could scale very badly for large lests of argument and option names and input argument lists.
+Therefore, this could scale very badly for large sets of argument and option names and input argument list names.

 PREPEND_CMNDLINE_ARGS()
 +++++++++++++++++++++++

-Utility function that prepends command-line arguments to a variable of command-line options.
+Utility function that prepends command-line arguments to a variable of command-line arguments.

 Usage::